michellelclement/magnetic-eyes/README.md

 Using the user goals and user stories above, I put together several wireframes for Magnetic Eyes Lashes using Balsamiq.
 The wireframes cover mobile and desktop formats.

 **Changes to wireframes:**
-During testing I decided that I on the Products(shop) page, an additional category button should be added so the user has a quick and simply was to go back to all products view after selecting a category.
+During testing, I decided that I on the Products(shop) page, an additional category button should be added so the user has a quick and simply was to go back to all products view after selecting a category.
 Before adding this button, users had to use the back button, so this new button made everything much more user friendly.

-Additionally, I decided to add an extra feature of allowing users to be able to sign into the site using their Gmail account.
-This was not on the origial wireframes but I felt it a great addition to the site.
+Additionally, I decided to add an extra feature of allowing users to be able to sign in to the site using their Gmail account.
+This was not on the original wireframes but I felt it a great addition to the site.

 You can view all the wireframes [here](static/readme_docs/wireframes.pdf)